 CHCB works closely with community partners to bring our expertise in intensive case management and health services to Beacon Apartments, a permanent housing program for Burlington’s most chronically homeless individuals, and the medical respite program for homeless and marginally housed individuals at Bel Aire Apartments.
-The seven medical respite units at Bel Aire offer recuperative care for individuals experiencing homelessness who need a place to stay during preparation for and recovery from a medical procedure, who are discharging from the hospital, or as a way to avoid hospitalization.
-Bel Aire receives referrals from the hospital and community agencies, and also has the capacity to offer preparation for, and recovery from, preventative procedures (e.g. colonoscopy) for homeless individuals.
+The seven medical respite units at Bel Aire offer brief recuperative care for individuals experiencing homelessness who need a place to stay during preparation for and recovery from a medical procedure, who are discharging from the hospital, or as a way to avoid hospitalization.
+Bel Aire receives referrals from the hospital and community agencies.

 If you are a teen or young adult up to age 26, community residents may also seek care at our Pearl Street Youth Health Center.
 Located next door to Spectrum Youth and Family Services, a CHCB medical provider and Licensed Clinical Social Worker provide primary and preventive health care, case management and mental health and substance abuse counseling, connection to dental care and benefits such as health insurance.